willieodonnel/mental-health-research/README.md

 ## How It Works

-### Main Inference Architecture (Recommended)
+### Main Inference Architecture

-**This pipeline uses ONLY Mistral-7B-Instruct for inference** running locally on your RTX 5080 GPU:
-- ❌ **NO ChatGPT/GPT-4** for generating responses
-- ✅ **Mistral-7B-Instruct** handles all inference
-- ✅ **GPT-4** is ONLY used as a judge for evaluation (optional)

-The main inference pipeline is a **single-stage process** using Mistral-7B-Instruct with a carefully crafted system prompt that incorporates counseling best practices.
+The inference pipeline uses **Mistral-7B-Instruct** for generating responses.
+The main architecture is a **single-stage process** using a carefully crafted system prompt that incorporates counseling best practices.

 **Inference Flow**:
 ```
-User Input → Mistral-7B-Instruct (RTX 5080) → Mental Health Counseling Response
+User Input → Mistral-7B-Instruct (Local or Cloud GPU) → Mental Health Counseling Response
 ```

 The model uses a single system prompt that includes: